Chayandev/fullstack_practice/React_CC/notes.md

 export default TwoWayBinding;

+### e.preventDefault() is used int the submit of form while click on button to prevent the default behaviour of the form submit , which is the reloading of page that means loss of ui what ever i have typed in the input field.

 ## What is a Fragment in React?

 A **Fragment** in React is a lightweight wrapper that allows you to group multiple elements without adding extra nodes to the DOM.
 It is often used when you need to return multiple elements from a component without introducing an additional wrapper element, such as a `<div>`, which could affect the layout or styling.